 - Environmental Law

 Paralegal certification provides additional professional advantages.
 There are many professions that, while not titled "paralegal," are able to make use of a paralegal’s skills.
-Some of these professions include: Real Estate Professionals, Landlords/Property Managers, Patent Clerks, Investigative Positions, Social Services, and Office Managers.
+Some of these professions include: real estate, landlords/property managers, patent clerks, investigative positions, social services, and office managers.
 Many government and corporate positions can also be enhanced by a paralegal education.

 NOTE: We do not recommend that paralegals offer their services directly to the public.
 To do so risks engaging in the unauthorized practice of law.

-Register for an upcoming information session to learn more about becoming a paralegal.
+Register for an upcoming information session to learn more about the SMU Paralegal Certificate Program.